Long Walk of the Navajo: Treaty of Bosque Redondo

 The Treaty of Bosque Redondo between the United States and many of the Navajo leaders was concluded at Fort Sumner on June 1, 1868.
 Some of the provisions included establishing a reservation, restrictions on raiding, a resident Indian Agent and agency, compulsory education for children, the supply of seeds, agricultural implements and other provisions, rights of the Navajos to be protected, establishment of railroads and forts, compensation to tribal members, and arrangements for the return of Navajos to the reservation established by the treaty.
 The Navajo agreed for ten years to send their children to school and the U.S. government agreed to establish schools with teachers for every thirty Navajo children.
 The U.S. government also promised for ten years to give to the Navajos annually: clothing, goods, and other raw materials, not exceeding the value of five dollars per person, that the Navajos could not manufacture for themselves.

 The signers of the document were: W. T. Sherman (Lt.
 General), S. F. Tappan (Indian Peace Commissioner), Navajos Barboncito (Chief), Armijo, Delgado, Manuelito, Largo, Herrero, Chiquito, Muerte de Hombre, Hombro, Narbono, Narbono Segundo and Ganado Mucho.
 Those who attested the document included Theo H. Dodd (Indian Agent) and B. S. Roberts (General 3rd Cav).

 Return and end of Long Walk

-On June 18, 1868, the once-scattered bands of people who call themselves Diné, set off together on the return journey, the "Long Walk" home.
-This is one of the few instances where the U.S. government permitted a tribe to return to their traditional boundaries.
-The Navajo were granted 3.5 million acres (14,000 km^{2}) of land inside their four sacred mountains.
-The Navajo also became a more cohesive tribe after the Long Walk and were able to successfully increase the size of their reservation since then, to over 16 million acres (70,000 km^{2}).

 After relating 20 pages of material concerning the Long Walk, Howard Gorman, age 73 at the time, concluded:

 As I have said, our ancestors were taken captive and driven to for no reason at all.
 They were harmless people, and, even to date, we are the same, holding no harm for anybody...Many Navajos who know our history and the story of say the same.